Safyire/Python-Emblem/README.md

 # Python-Emblem

-Work in progress for my APSCP create task.
+Work in progress for my APSCP Create Task.
 Uses tkinter as a GUI.